apptainer/apptainer-userdocs/apptainer_and_docker.rst

 For additional details regarding this specification, consult the `OCI Image Format Specification <https://github.com/opencontainers/image-spec>`_.

-OCI Compliance and the apptainer Cache
+OCI Compliance and the Apptainer Cache
 ----------------------------------------

 As required by the layout specification, OCI blobs are *uniquely* named by their contents: